fhellwig/duo-express/README.md

 From the client side, you need to create the Duo signature request and then verify the Duo response.
 Both of these actions require access to the Duo `ikey`, `skey`, and `akey`.
 These are secret and cannot be part of your web application.
 Accordingly, these actions must be performed on the server.
 This package provides an Express middleware module that handles these requests.

+For additional details, please review the [Duo Web](https://duo.com/docs/duoweb) documentation.

 ## Prerequisites

-Some optional functions require that you have installed and configured the [express-session](https://www.npmjs.com/package/express-session) package.
+This module requires [@duosecurity/duo_web](https://www.npmjs.com/package/@duosecurity/duo_web) and [express](https://www.npmjs.com/package/express) to be installed as peer dependencies.
+You should also have installed and configured the [express-session](https://www.npmjs.com/package/express-session) package otherwise there is no way to remember that the user has, in fact, been authenticated by Duo.

 ## Installation